-"Hard" particle production in the HYDJET model is generated according to the PYTHIA Monte Carlo event generator [162, 274].
-The mean number of jets produced in AA events at a given impact parameter b is calculated as a product of the number of binary nucleon-nucleon subcollisions and the integral cross section of 2→2 parton scattering in pp collisions with momentum transfer $\hat{p}{\mathrm{T}} > p{\mathrm{T}}^{\mathrm{min}} \; (p{\mathrm{T}}^{\mathrm{min}} \approx 7 \; \mathrm{GeV/c} \; \mathrm{was} \; \mathrm{used})$.
+"Hard" particle production in the HYDJET model is generated according to the PYTHIA Monte Carlo event generator [165, 275].
+The mean number of jets produced in AA events at a given impact parameter b is calculated as a product of the number of binary nucleon-nucleon sub-collisions and the integral cross section of $2 \rightarrow 2$ parton scattering in pp collisions with momentum transfer $\hat{p}{\rm T} > p{\rm T}^{\rm min}$ ($p{\rm T}^{\rm min} \approx 7 {\rm GeV/c}$ is the default value).
 In the HYDJET framework, partons produced in (semi)hard processes with momentum transfer less than $p{\rm T}^{\rm min}$ are considered thermalized in the medium, so their hadronization products are "automatically" included in the soft part of the event.
 The probability that a randomly generated minimum bias PYTHIA event will fall in this hard category is $p(p_T^{\min})$.
 Thus, the generation of the hard component of the heavy ion event consists in producing $p \times \langle N{\text{coll}} \rangle$ proton-proton collisions according to a binomial distribution.
-Parton energy loss as described in the BDMPS approach [94], leading to the quenching of the generated jet energy can also be turned on via the PYQUEN model [177, 209].
+Parton energy loss as described in the BDMPS approach [97], leading to the quenching of the generated jet energy can also be turned on via the PYQUEN model [180, 211].
 The approach is based on an accumulated energy loss.
 The gluon radiation is associated with each parton scattering in the expanding medium and includes the interference effect of the modified radiation spectrum as a function of decreasing temperature as the medium expands.
 The simulation procedure includes the event-by-event generation of the initial parton spectra with PYTHIA, convoluted with production vertices according to a realistic nuclear geometry, the simulation of the parton path length in a dense volume, radiative and collisional energy loss in each rescattering, momentum and angular fluctuations of medium-induced gluon radiation.
-Final hadronization is carried out with the Lund string model [275] for hard partons and for in-medium radiated gluons.
-This model is capable of reproducing the inclusive hadron momentum spectra and the main features of the jet quenching phenomena observed in heavy ion collisions at RHIC energies such as the $p{\rm T}$ dependence of the nuclear modification factor, $R{AA}(p{\rm T})$, and the suppression of azimuthal back-to-back jet-like correlations [177].
+Final hadronization is carried out with the Lund string model [276] for hard partons and for in-medium radiated gluons.
+This model has been validated with the inclusive hadron momentum spectra and the main features of the jet quenching phenomena observed in heavy ion collisions at RHIC energies such as the p_T dependence of the nuclear modification factor, $R{AA}(p_T)$, and the suppression of azimuthal back-to-back jet-like correlations [180].

-HYDJET was implemented in the CMKIN generator package in order to obtain the detector responses within the OSCAR/ORCA framework, and is about to be included in the new CMS software framework, CMSSW.
-HYDJET and PYQUEN are also part of the GENSER 2.0 (Generator Services) subproject of the LGG (LHC Computing Grid Project) [276].
+HYDJET was implemented in the CMKIN generator package in order to obtain the detector responses within the OSCAR/ORCA framework, and is now included in the new CMS software framework, CMSSW.
+HYDJET and PYQUEN are also part of the GENSER 2.0 (Generator Services) subproject of the LGG (LHC Computing Grid Project) [277].

-Appendix B

-HIROOT framework
+Appendix B. HIROOT framework

-The HIROOT [277] framework, developed by some of the authors of this report, provides a convenient environment to study and compare event generators and to benchmark reconstruction and analysis algorithms at the generator level.
+The HIROOT [278] framework, developed by some of the authors of this report, provides a convenient environment to study and compare event generators and to benchmark reconstruction and analysis algorithms at the generator level.

-HIROOT is written in C++ and based on the powerful ROOT analysis framework [278].
-It incorporates (interfaces) various FORTRAN-based event generators, among them the PYTHIA [162] and HYDJET [163] generators used in the studies presented in this report.
+HIROOT is written in C++ and based on the powerful ROOT analysis framework [279].
+It incorporates (interfaces) various FORTRAN-based event generators, among them the PYTHIA [165] and HYDJET [166] generators used in the studies presented in this report.
 It provides a convenient way to generate, store and read back events, using a flexible and extendable event data model layered on top of the highly efficient ROOT TTree mechanism.
 It maintains the full information about generator parameters, tracks, vertices and decay history.
 The mixing module provides a flexible way to mix events on the fly and/or using pre-generated samples, while giving the user access to the full event information.